 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Johnson County Human Services Addressing the needs of homelessness in our community and identifying available resources for low- to moderate-income persons, including veterans.
-2020-2024 Consolidated Plan Johnson County, Kansas We typically provide services to similar types of agencies, focusing on housing and emergency assistance programs.
-Analysis of Impediments to Fair Housing Choice Kansas City, Missouri Plan identifies impediments to fair housing choice within Kansas City metropolitan area.
+Continuum of Care Johnson County Human Addressing the needs of homelessness in our community and identifying available continuum of care Services resources for low- to moderate-income persons, including veterans.
+2020-2024 Consolidated Johnson County Kansas We typically provide services to similar types of agencies, focusing on housing and Plan Johnson County, Kansas emergency assistance programs.
+Analysis of Impediments Kansas City, Missouri Dian identifies impediments to fair bousing sheise within Kansas City matropolitan area to Fair Housing Choice Kansas City, Missouri Plan identifies impediments to fair housing choice within Kansas City metropolitan area.
+ForwardOP Overland Park, KS This is the City's strategic plan.
+The goals and long-term strategies identified in the plan FOIWAIUOP help inform CDBG priorities.
+Johnson County United Community This study of housing needs in Johnson County details housing needs and identifies Community Housing Services of Johnson potential housing solutions.
+The housing focus of the City's CDBG funds is informed by Study County this study.
+Johnson County Housing United Community Informed by the Countywide Housing Study, the Housing for All Toolkit details Johnson County Housing Services of Johnson recommendations to equip local communities with strategies for taking action.
+The for All Toolkit County Toolkit helps shape the City's housing strategies.